-Imagine a scenario where you have two or more lists in Excel and want to create a single table of all possible combinations.
+Imagine a scenario where you have two or more lists in Excel and from that, you want to list all possible combinations in one table.
+This is known as a cartesian join.
 The question might come in a simple form, such as: “How can we get a complete list of all General Ledger and Cost Centre combinations?”.
 Sounds simple, right?
 There must be a single function in Excel or Power Query that will generate that… right?

 Er, actually… No. We’ll need to get a little more involved.
 Let’s dig into Power Query to see how we can solve this problem.